UBC-Baja-SAE/firmware/templates/rear_rtos/README.md

 ## RTOS Timer

-RTOS Software Timer is configured to "unlock" the sensor tasks' software FIFO queue that feeds into the CAN Transmission task.
+RTOS Software Timer is configured to "unlock" the CAN Transmission task.
 This should unlock every 100 ms (measured using RTOS Ticks), as to not overload the CAN bus.

 TIM2 is selected based on its 32 bit counter resolution allowing for less frequent overflow handling and thus less